 There are many options for grow lights for your indoor garden.
 You'll be faced with many choices, it can get overwhelming!

 Choosing whether to buy LEDs or CFL is one of those choices.
 While neither choice is bad, it's worth doing research before you buy.

 Each type of light lends itself to different growing operations.
 Learn about the advantages and disadvantages of each and where I use both types in my indoor garden.

 CFL (Fluorescent) Bulbs

-CFL grow lights have been an excellent choice for growing indoor plants.
+CFL grow lights have been an excellent choice for growing indoor plants for decades.